davegutz/myStateOfCharge/SOC_Photon/README.md

 ### Problem:  cTime very long.
 If look at year, it is 1999.

-  The VBAT battery died or was disconnected.
+  The Photon ALPHA VBAT battery died or was disconnected.
 Restore the battery.
 Connect the photon to the network.
 Use Particle app on phone to connect it to wifi at least once.

+  The Argon device hasn't synchronized since last power up.
+Connect to wifi.
+It is most convenient to setup the Argon devices' default wifi to be your phone running hotspot.
+Then just do Particle setup from the phone - start and exit.
+TODO:  may be possible to save time information to the Argon EERAM.

 ### Problem:  Tbh = Tbm in display 'Pf' (print faults)